wobbals/opentok-ios-sdk-webrtc/README.md

 To get started, [sign up for a developer account](https://dashboard.tokbox.com/signups/new) and get your API Key.

-Apps written with the OpenTok 2.0 iOS SDK can interact with OpenTok apps written with the following OpenTok SDKs:

-* OpenTok.js 2.0
-* OpenTok.js 2.2
-* OpenTok Android SDK 2.2 Beta

-For details about using this SDK with web clients, see the [OpenTok.js documentation](http://tokbox.com/opentok/libraries/client/js/) at the TokBox website.

 Using the OpenTok 2.0 iOS SDK
 -----------------------------